 Reception Team x

 The end of the first week already and the end of the induction programme for our new Reception children.
 The children have all managed so well learning their new routines and showing a real independence.
-There is a lot to learn as the children start school, so you might find they are more tired than usual, especially with the hotter weather as well.
+There is a lot to learn as the children start school, so you might find they are more tired than usual.
 We are proud of how they've all managed their first few days and taken everything in their stride.

 Next week will be full time hours - 8.45am until 3.20pm.
 In a morning, the children have a ten minute window in which to come to school, so the back Reception door will be open from 8.45am until 8.55am.
 If you find your child is getting upset on a morning and showing some separation anxiety, it may be better to leave it until nearer 8.55am to come to school, when the playground will be less busy and most of the children are already in class.